 Naan is the most popular Indian flatbread in the United States.
 My family could never eat it in the restaurant as they put an egg in theirs.
-There is no version of gluten-free Naan available in the market, so I decided to convert the traditional recipe for quick wheat naan to a gluten-free one.
-My kids were absolutely floored with the results, and now I make it once a week.
+There is no gluten-free Naan available in the market, so I converted the traditional recipe for quick wheat naan to a gluten-free one.